CLAIRE-Community/CLAIRE-WS-how-llms-provide-relevant-responses/README.md

 ---

 ### 📢 **Speaker: Shivangi Singh**
 Shivangi Singh is a dynamic Data Scientist and Machine Learning Engineer with extensive experience in software development.
 As Co-Founder and CTO of **AICU**, she leads the development of automation platforms for medical research.
-Shivangi has worked with major organizations like **Daimler** and **Octimine**, where she revolutionized machine learning models and pipelines.
+With a proven track record at Daimler and Octimine, Shivangi has revolutionized machine learning models and pipelines, driving significant performance improvements.

+Holding a Master’s degree in Machine Learning from TU Dresden, Shivangi is also a passionate educator and mentor, actively engaging in STEM initiatives and teaching complex tech concepts.
+Her expertise spans advanced Python, machine learning, and data analysis, driving her commitment to inspiring the next generation of tech leaders.

-In this workshop, Shivangi shared her expertise on how Large Language Models (LLMs), like GPT and BERT, generate relevant responses, focusing on the technical mechanisms and practical applications.
+In this workshop, Shivangi shared her expertise on how Large Language Models (LLMs) generate relevant responses, focusing on the technical mechanisms and practical applications.

 **LinkedIn**: [Shivangi Singh](https://www.linkedin.com/in/shivangi-data-scientist/)